By: Team T12-3 Since: Aug 2018 Licence: MIT

 Alternative 1 (current choice): Store Categories as

-directly managed by schedule planner.
+UniqueCategoryListand allow users to add tags to categories.
+There will be noUniqueTagListdirectly managed by schedule planner.
 All tags are saved under UniqueTagList under individual Category.
-Because our application is catered for university students, we set two default categories,Modules
+Because our application is catered for university students, we set two default categories,ModulesandOthers.-

 Pros: We allow users more freedom to manipulate with their tags and categorize their tags.
 User can add one tag to several categories, and the tags saved under different categories do not interfere with each other.
 This is the most user-friendly design we can think of so far.